chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup.md

 ### Scenario 1: Domain Server Certificates

-If you manage a Windows AD Domain, this is goig to be the most common scenario.
+If you manage a Windows AD Domain, this is going to be the most common scenario.
 Most customers will want to join the QDE server to their domain, and possibly even change the hostname to match their organizational naming conventions.
 As this process will change your FQDN, please go ahead and do this **_first_**, before proceeding any further in this document.

 Once you have your new valid FQDN associated to your QDE server (that is DNS-resolvable on all your endpoints), you will now want to ensure the domain server certificate associated with that FQDN is utilized for the Nexus and CCM services on QDE.

 Firstly, open the "Certificates - Local Computer" MMC snap-in by pressing the Windows key, and when the Start menu pops up, type certificates.
-You should now see an option under the "Settings" section that says "Mange computer certificates".
+You should now see an option under the "Settings" section that says "Manage computer certificates".
 Alternatively, you can open the Run dialog (Windows key + R) and type `certlm.msc` and click "OK".

 Under the "Personal" store, you should see a server certificate matching the FQDN of your QDE server.
 Double-click on the certificate to open it, and under the details tab, copy out the `Thumbprint` value of the certificate.